Wednesday, 31 May 2023

 Caper bushes cascaded down the city walls

 That evening we ventured back up the hill for dinner - from where we are staying if you don’t dine in (and we did that the first night) it’s either uphill then down or downhill then back up!
 We stopped at a little osteria for a scrumptious pizza topped with Sfilacci di cavallo – shredded horse meat something we hadn’t tasted since being in Uzbekistan.
 Delicious!
 Horse meat is very popular in many parts of Italy including Sardinia.
-Here, horse meat is given to the young and people convalescing - it’s lean and high in iron and they believe it has health benefits.
+Here, horse meat is given to the young and to people convalescing - it’s lean and high in iron and they believe it has health benefits.
 A bottle of Sardinian wine and a couple of glasses of grappa with sweet raviolini and we were very happy.

 Tomorrow we head towards the mountains and more delicious food - suckling pig for dinner I believe.